anthonywebb/homebridge-cbus/README.md

 HomeKit-enable your C-Bus installation with the `homebridge-cbus` plugin for the [Homebridge](https://github.com/nfarina/homebridge) server.

-`homebridge-cbus` provides a bridge between [Clipsal's C-Bus](http://www2.clipsal.com/cis/technical/product_groups/cbus) server [C-Gate](http://www2.clipsal.com/cis/technical/downloads/c-gate) server and Apple's [HomeKit](http://www.apple.com/au/ios/home/).
+`homebridge-cbus` provides a bridge between [Clipsal's C-Bus](http://www2.clipsal.com/cis/technical/product_groups/cbus) [C-Gate](http://www2.clipsal.com/cis/technical/downloads/c-gate) server and Apple's [HomeKit](http://www.apple.com/au/ios/home/).

 Once setup, a homebridge server with the `homebridge-cbus` plugin will allow you to instantly monitor and control all of your supported C-Bus accessories.